jonathantwite/dc-training/Glossary.md

 : A method of *Absent Voting* where a *Ballot Paper* is posted to an elector and sent back, usually again by post, to be counted in the *Count*.
   A *Postal Vote Statement* is also sent to the elector to be signed and returned separately.

+Postal Vote Application
+: The application form required to register for a *Postal Vote*.

 Postal Vote Statement
 : The declaration signed by a elector completing a *Postal Vote* to declare that they are the person to whom the postal vote is addressed.